Sensi was a little more than a year old when we gave him the OK on a behavior that would come back to bite us in the butt (or rather, the wallet).

 Mere minutes and hundreds of dollars later, Sensi got a shot and we got instructions to buy some Benadryl on the way home.

-So what happened?
-We can’t be sure, but we believe that he ate a bug, or at least tried.
-Probably a bee.
 The right side of his face, especially by his mouth, was the last part of his body to stop swelling and revert back to normal.

 Consider it a fair warning.
 Eating bugs is not, “just protein.”